-For most of us, the garden is a great place to relax, throw the odd barbecue or perhaps cultivate some nice plants or fresh vegetables if you have a large enough space.
-It’s also the perfect place to attract local wildlife and help save some species such as bees, bats and butterflies that are currently under threat.
+Most of us, the garden is a great place to relax, throw the odd barbecue or perhaps cultivate some nice plants or fresh vegetables if you have a large enough space.
+It’s also the perfect place to attract local wildlife and help save some species such as bees, bats, and butterflies currently under threat.

-Especially if you live in a highly urbanized area, your garden area offers a brilliant opportunity to bring some of the countryside to your very own doorstep.
+Especially if you live in a highly urbanized area, your garden area offers a brilliant opportunity to bring some of the countrysides to your very own doorstep.

 Helping the Pollinators

-Pollinators basically go from plant to plant, feeding on nectar but also performing the valuable job of collecting pollen on their bodies and transferring it to other plants.
-It’s what helps keep the horticultural world spinning and without these bees, insects, birds and butterflies we’d live in a pretty barren world.
-Bees in particular have been in short supply in some areas of North America and the rest of the globe recently largely because of loss of habitat and the overuse of pesticides.
+Pollinators basically go from plant to plant, feeding on nectar and performing the valuable job of collecting pollen on their bodies and transferring it to other plants.
+It’s what helps keep the horticultural world spinning, and without these bees, insects, birds, and butterflies, we’d live in a pretty barren world.
+In particular, Bees have been in short supply in some areas of North America and the rest of the globe recently, largely because of loss of habitat and the overuse of pesticides.

 We don’t suggest that you set up your own honey making business but putting in a few plants that attract the right kinds of insects can make all the difference.